aidn3/hypixel-guild-discord-bridge/docs/FEATURES.md

 | starfall-cult     | Send a reminder when the skyblock starfall cult gathers                                 | Quality of Life | N/A                                                                                                                                                                                                |
 | STuF              | Bypass Hypixel restriction on hyperlinks                                                | Optional        | Requires the installation of a minecraft client mod/module that supports [STuF](https://github.com/stuffyerface/STuF) such as [ImageLinkFix](https://www.chattriggers.com/modules/v/ImageLinkFix). |

-## How to use override
+## How to use execute arbitrarily commands

 **Note: Only the one person who has administrator permissions can execute commands!**
-From In-game: `/gc !override /guild party`
+From In-game: `/gc !execute /guild party`
-From Discord: `/override /guild party`
+From Discord: `/execute /guild party`